-Human motion tracking is a common requirement for many real world applications, such as video surveillance, games, cultural and medical applications (e.g. for motion and behavior study).
-The literature has provided successful algorithms to detect and track objects of a predefined class in image streams or videos.
-Simple object can be detected and tracked using various image features such as color regions, edges, contours, or texture.
+Visual tracking of human body parts is widely used in many real-world applications, such as video surveillance, games, cultural and medical applications (e.g., for motion and behavior study).
+The literature has provided successful algorithms to detect and track objects of a predefined class in image streams or videos (Yilmaz, Javed, & Shah, 2006; Wu, Lim, & Yang, 2013).
+Simple objects can be detected and tracked using various image features such as color regions, edges, contours, or texture.
 On the other hand, complex objects such as human faces require more sophisticated features to handle the multiple possible instances of the object class.
 For this purpose, statistical methods are a good alternative.
-First, a statistical model (or classifier) learns different patterns related to the object of interest (e.g. different views of human faces), including good and bad samples.
+First, a statistical model (or classifier) learns different patterns related to the object of interest (e.g., different views of human faces), including good and bad samples.
 And then the system is able to estimate whether a region contains an object of interest or not.
 This kind of approach has become very popular.
 For example, the face detector of (Viola, & Jones, 2001) is well known for its efficiency.
 The main drawback is the dependence to prior knowledge on the object class.
 As the system is trained on a finite dataset, the detection is somehow constrained to it.
 As a matter of fact, most of the tracking methods were not designed to keep the track of an object whose appearance could strongly change.
 If there is no a priori knowledge on its multiple possible appearances, then the detection fails and the track is lost.
 Hence, tracking a head which turns completely, or tracking a hand in action remain challenging problems, as appearance changes occur quite frequently for human body parts in motion .